tocheskey/LIFX-customer-suggestions/README.md

 Franklin
 > _"Allow the lights to figure out what you're doing and automatically change settings accordingly.
-For example: say you ome home from work, and you walk into the house."_
+For example: say you come home from work, and you walk into the house."_

 Leroy
 > _"Hook LIFX up to Wifi GPS.
 Then you don't need to control the lights and turn them on yourself."_